BuildingLogiX/DataLynX/docs/user-guide/explorer-structure.md

 ## ➡️ Next Steps

-Now that you understand the Explorer structure:
+Now that you understand the eXplorer structure:

 - **Create your digital twin** - See [Hierarchy & Digital Twin](hierarchy-digital-twin.md)
 - **Learn about blocks** - See [Toolbox Reference](../reference/toolbox-blocks.md)